-When multi-cloud is the new norm, CIOs need to take the lead of management, operating model, and governance to avoid data silos.Discover the IDC nordic cloud survey results!
+Time for CIOs to take the lead of management, operating model, and governance to avoid data silos in a multi-cloud environment.Watch cloud livecast recording!

 As multi-cloud is fast becoming the key digital infrastructure for many, I want to discuss the potential pitfalls in this trend.

 Many organizations underestimate the complexity of maintaining and developing a multi-cloud environment.
 Now, there is a chance to make that work.
 But CIOs need to step up and take charge of the responsibility for cloud transformation as well as the multi-cloud platform.

 Cloud is the engine now – the engine of business.
 The amount of data and new applications is growing exponentially, and that is why the CIO needs to take responsibility for creating a fast and nimble platform connecting the data sources to enable the organization to utilize the data to get valuable insights.
 The CIO should be the third CxO in the top leadership troika together with the CFO and CEO.

 In my opinion, one of the biggest challenges for CIOs is to deliver a true multi-cloud environment that allows seamless computing and data traffic as well as the opportunity to move workloads and data from one cloud platform to another.
 However, the journey towards multi-cloud environments is complicated and has many risks for creating silos of unconnected data rather than multi-cloud environments.

 Adding the importance of the network in this environment, and there is a new layer of complexity.
 Also, we see digital transformation evolve in systemic areas where downtime isn’t allowed, like healthcare and manufacturing in general.

 To adopt the best technologies and tools to create a new digital business, organizations must seek partnerships and apply a new operating model to accelerate application development and increase automation.

 The CxO troika needs to prioritize digital trust.